weirichd/comp_374/README.md

 ## Relevance and Applications
 Advanced CNN techniques enable more complex real-world applications:
-- **Weight visualization** provides insights into how CNNs learn to detect features like edges and shapes.
 - **Object detection** is critical in fields such as video analysis and autonomous vehicles.
 - **Multi-input models** are used in applications requiring combined data sources, such as combining images with metadata.